piskvorky/sparsesvd/README.txt

 -------

-Original wrapper by Lubos Kardos, package maintained by Radim Rehurek.
+Original wrapper by Lubos Kardos, package updated and maintained by Radim Rehurek.
+For an application of sparse SVD to Latent Semantic Analysis, see the `gensim <http://pypi.python.org/pypi/gensim>`_ package.

+You can use this code under the `simplified BSD license <http://www.opensource.org/licenses/bsd-license.php>`_.